If you searched for Google Gemini API pricing in 2026, here's the official answer first.

 Frequently asked questions

-How much does the Gemini API cost?
+How much does the Gemini API cost per token in 2026?

 Which Gemini model is the best value?